sirciv/who-unfollowed-me/README.md

 # who-unfollowed-me
-An Instagram utility that reports on one-way follows
+An Instagram utility that reports on one-way follows.